LXD uses an image based workflow. It comes with a built-in image store where the user or external tools can import images.

 will be kept locally as a private image until either it’s been unused

-(no new container spawned) for the number of days set in
+(no new instance spawned) for the number of days set in

 images.remote_cache_expiry or until the image’s expiry is reached